dnehar/Lifespan_project/README.md

 ## Cohort information:

 We performed integrated single‑cell RNA‑seq on peripheral blood mononuclear cells from 167 healthy individuals ranging from 2 months to 105 years of age.
 We further integrated our dataset with previously published single‑cell studies to enhance coverage across the lifespan.
+We also analyzed chromatin accessibility data using single cell ATAC-seq from 23 donors.

 **Cohort breakdown:**